jakebalek25/jakebalek25.github.io/_portfolio/DiamondDollars2024.md

 [![SABR project slide show](/images/DiamondDollarsCaseCompSlide.png)](/files/DiamondDollarsCaseCompSlides.pdf) The link to the slideshow can be found by clicking on the image.

-I also created a personal shiny app to display our results in a more interactive way!
+I also created a basic shiny app to display our results in a more interactive way!
 <a href="https://jjbalek.shinyapps.io/Case_Comp_Shiny_App/">
     <img src="BasicShinyApp.png" alt="Homescreen of Shiny App">
 </a>
+Reminder: There was only one week to complete the case competition and the shiny app was the least of priority on the last days so it is quite basic!

 The